In the Media

 Gold Coast Bulletin (Digital Print) – QLD

-Able Australia client, Gordon Jamieson is one of the country’s last surviving World War 2 Prisoner of War veterans.
+Gordon Jamieson whose story features in 2021 Able Stories is one of the country’s last surviving World War 2 Prisoner of War veterans.
 But the actions of anti-vaxxers have seen him locked up – or in – all over again.
 Now his family is pleading for the Gold Coast to get vaccinated.
 READ THE ARTICLE.